-Since joining Facebook in 2011, I’ve been focusing on compilation techniques to improve the performance of dynamic languages, particularly PHP.
+Since joining Facebook in 2011, I’ve been focusing on compilation techniques to improve the performance of dynamic languages, particularly PHP and Hack.
 I initially contributed to the HipHop compiler, which is a static compiler from PHP to C++.
 After that, I moved on to building the HipHop Virtual Machine (HHVM), which is based on Just-In-Time (JIT) compilation.
 For many years now, I’ve been leading the design, implementation and optimization of the HHVM JIT compiler, and also HHVM’s overall performance effort.
-Because of its high performance, HHVM is now used to run not only Facebook, but also many other sites across the web, including Wikipedia, Baidu, Box and Etsy.
+Because of its high performance, HHVM is now used to run not only Facebook, but also many other sites across the web, including Wikipedia, Baidu and Box.

 Prior to Facebook, I was a staff research scientist at Intel Labs, where I conducted research on compiler, microarchitecture and binary-translation techniques to optimize and parallelize applications for modern and future Intel microprocessors.

 I received my BS from FURG, MS from UNICAMP (both in Brazil) and PhD from Princeton University.